 - Another thing to try would be journaling.
 Keeping track of the things that are happening around you and how you are feeling can be a great inspiration for a song.

 - If you have a lot of melodic ideas, don’t be shy to record them in your voice memos on your phone if you’re on the go.
-This has helped me tremendously not to forget catchy melodies and has been a good source of inspiration to listen to when I’m feeling stuck while writing or in sessions with a producer.
+This can help tremendously when trying to remember catchy melodies and has been a good source of inspiration to listen to when you’re feeling stuck while writing or in sessions with a producer.

 - Try writing on top of beats that already exist.
 Sometimes, inspiration can come from existing production.
 If you have producer friends, ask them if they have any beats that you could try writing to.
 You can also buy beats online if you don’t know any producers personally.